Abelian varieties with isogenous reductions

 By hypothesis, there exists $t\in G^\circ\times\{g\}$ such that the characteristic polynomial of $gt$ has coefficients in $\Q$.
-We can further assume that $t$ is semisimple, so it belongs to a maximal torus $T$ of $G^\circ$.
-Let $T'$ denote the group generated by $T$ and $g$.
-Every element of this group is the product of two commutating semisimple elements and is therefore semisimple.
-It follows that the group is diagonalizable and therefore is a closed subgroup of a maximal torus of $\GL_n$ \cite[Proposition~8.4]{Borel}.
-Without loss of generality, we assume this maximal torus is the group $\GL_1^n$ of invertible diagonal matrices.
+We can further assume that $t$ is semisimple, so we can choose our maximal torus $T$ to contain $t$.
+Let $T' = \langle g\rangle T$.
+Every element of $T'$ is the product of two commuting elements, one which is of finite order, and one which belongs to $T$, so both are semisimple, from which it follows that their product is semisimple.
+Thus $T'$ is diagonalizable, so it is a closed subgroup of a maximal torus of $\GL_n$ \cite[Proposition~8.4]{Borel}.
+Without loss of generality, we may assume this maximal torus is the group $\GL_1^n$ of invertible diagonal matrices.

 The contravariant functor taking an algebraic group to its character group gives an equivalence of categories between diagonalizable groups and finitely generated abelian groups \cite[Proposition~8.12]{Borel}.
 In particular, there is a bijective correspondence between subgroups $\Lambda\subset \Z^n$ and closed subgroups $D_\Lambda$ of the group $\GL_1^n$ of diagonal matrices in $\GL_n$, where